China Eastern Airlines Boeing with 132 on board crashes in China | Business

 The jet involved in the accident was a Boeing 737 aircraft and the number of casualties was not immediately known, state broadcaster CCTV said.
 Rescue services were on their way to the scene, it said.
 There was no word on the cause of the crash.
 The plane was a 6-year-old 737-800 aircraft, according to Flightradar24.

-The CAAC said the aircraft lost contact over the city of Wuzhou.
-It had 123 passengers and nine crew on board.
-State media said earlier there were 133 people on board.
-"The CAAC has activated the emergency mechanism and sent a working group to the scene," it said in a statement.
+"Can confirm the plane has crashed," China Eastern Airlines said in a statement in which it also gave details of a hotline for relatives of those on board.
+The aircraft, with 123 passengers and nine crew on board, lost contact over the city of Wuzhou, China's Civil Aviation Administration of China (CAAC) and the airline said.

+CAAC said an emergency team had been sent to the crash site.
 Media cited a rescue official as saying the plane had completely disintegrated.
-A fire sparked by the crash burned down bamboo and trees before being put out.
+A fire sparked by the crash destroyed bamboo and trees before being put out, media reported.
 The flight departed the southwestern city of Kunming at 1:11 p.m.
 (0511 GMT), FlightRadar24 data showed, and had been due to land in Guangzhou, on the south coast, at 3:05 p.m.
 (0705 GMT).

 The plane had been cruising at an altitude 29,100 feet at 0620 GMT, according to FlightRadar24 data.
 Just over two minutes and 15 seconds later, the next available data showed it had descended to 9,075 feet.
 In another 20 seconds, its last tracked altitude was 3,225 feet.
 The website of China Eastern Airlines was later presented in black and white, which airlines do in response to a crash as a sign of respect for the assumed victims.
 Boeing China's website also switched to black and white.